 1. Take your costs into account

-Some businesses lack resources, budget and the skills to perform numerous security functions.
+Some businesses lack the resources, budget and skills to perform all security functions in-house.

-Reviewing the budget is vital for developing a security plan as it gives organisations better control of its overall costs and how much security protection they can afford.
+But before deciding on a particular security plan, reviewing the budget is a vital step.
+This gives organisations a better understanding of their overall costs and how much security protection they can afford.

-The use of an MSSP can mean the organisation has 24/7 coverage from a highly trained professional, while also protecting the company, employee and customer information.
+The use of an MSSP can guarantee the organisation 24/7 coverage from highly trained professionals, while also granting maximum protection for company, employee and customer information.

 Businesses need to weigh the cost of a security breach against the cost of outsourcing.
-In some organisations it may be worth hiring an MSSP that can keep operational costs down while bringing in specific skills your organisation might be lacking.
+In some organisations, it may be worth hiring an MSSP that can keep operational costs down while bringing in specific skills your organisation may be lacking.